tho-win/isa/README.md

 **Note:**
 - We did NOT include user_id in the access log as we believe that it would be more reasonable to also include non-logged in users' clicks when considering ranking.

-- It might take a while for scripts in batch/access_log container to process the addition to queue and for the queue to add those item into ES.
+- It might take a while for scripts in batch/access_log container to process the addition to queue and for the queue to add those items into ES.

 ### Useful URLs to naivgate the app: ###
 --------------